Skip to main content

 Introduction

 Your business depends on the reliability of the third-party services you use.
-Monitoring the status pages of these services is the best way of keeping track of their outages and maintenances.
+Monitoring multiple status pages, one for each of these services, is the best way of keeping track of their outages and maintenances.
 Although some status pages let you subscribe to alerts, there is no standard way of doing this.
 Service providers can change their status page providers, disable subscriptions, or not support the same notification options.

-A status page aggregator is a tool that solves all these problems by aggregating the status pages of multiple services in one place.
+A status page aggregator is a tool that solves all these problems by summarizing the status pages of multiple services in one place.
 If you depend on only 2-3 third-party services, you can probably get away without a status page aggregator.
-Beyond this, it will become harder to stay on top of third-party service outages and maintenances, leaving gaps in your monitoring.
+Beyond that, it becomes hard to stay on top of third-party service outages and maintenances, and leaves serious gaps in your monitoring.

 Let's look at the top 6 reasons why you need a status page aggregator.